Jaipur Rural Lok Sabha constituency

 Jaipur Rural is one of the 25 Lok Sabha (parliamentary) constituencies in Rajasthan state in western India.
-This constituency came into existence in 2008 as a part of the implementation of delimitation of parliamentary constituencies.This seat is dominated by Yadav community after them jat community also has significant presence.
-Yadav or Ahir community has one of the highest population in Kotputli, Shahpura, Bansur, Jhotwara, Viratnagar, Amber, Phulera and significant presence in Jamwa Ramgarh with more than 2.5 lakh population.
+This constituency came into existence in 2008 as a part of the implementation of delimitation of parliamentary constituencies.This seat is dominated by Yadavs followed by Jat community after them Gujjars also has significant presence.

 Assembly segments

 Presently, Jaipur Rural Lok Sabha constituency comprises eight Vidhan Sabha (legislative assembly) segments.
 These are: